 Alaris MNP/LNP Server benefits:

-- automatic synchonization of local copy of the MNP/LNP/LRN data with the central/partner database;
+- automatic synchronization of local copy of the MNP/LNP/LRN data with the central/partner database;

 - standard SIP interface to provide routing decisions to local switching equipment;

-- implementation of proprietory interface to the switching equipment (in case if SIP is not supported by the switch);
+- implementation of proprietary interface to the switching equipment (in case if SIP is not supported by the switch);

 - retention of the existing switching architecture to start MNP/LNP/LRN aware routing.